obi-sammy/playlist-generator-app/README.md

 -   **Backend:** Django REST Framework setup in the `backend` directory with REST APIs for genre-based playlist generation.

+## Postman Documentation

+To explore the API endpoints for the Playlist Generator App, visit the detailed [Postman Documentation](https://documenter.getpostman.com/view/21537862/2sAYBbf9ef).

+The documentation includes:
+- **Endpoint Descriptions:** Detailed information about each endpoint, including request methods, parameters, and response structures.

 ## Usage

 ### Local Usage